 Build quality is pretty good with this lens.
 It’s an all-metal construction with a nice plastic lens hood.

-The lens hood doesn’t click too confidently onto the lens but is secure and I haven’t had it fall off.
+The lens hood doesn’t click on the lens securely, but it stays on and hasn’t fallen off.

-If you want to use the aperture ring for manual aperture control on the lens, it’s a little cumbersome to use.
-The groves for grip are only along the sides and back which makes it a little difficult to grip at times.
-The ring does not feel very smooth and buttery either.
+If you want to use the lens’s aperture ring for manual aperture control, it’s a little cumbersome.
+The grooves for grip are only along the sides and back, which makes it a little difficult to grip at times.
+The ring doesn’t feel very smooth or buttery either.
 It’s a little metal-on-metal feeling.

 This lens uses an internal focusing system and keeps focus breathing to a minimum.